 - An opening paragraph that briefly introduces you to the reader

-- A main body that highlights all the key words that we mentioned above in the Job Advertisement, only put them down if you have the skill.
-If you don’t have a particular skill say you are pre paired to take extra training to get that qualification
+- The main body that highlights all the keywords that we mentioned above in the Job Advertisement, only put them down if you have the skill.
+If you don’t have a particular skill say you are ready to take extra training to get that qualification

 - A closing paragraph asking to arrange an interview.

 - Try to keep it to 1 page Cover Letter.

 - Keep it plain, no fancy fonts or colors.

 Other things you can mention in your cover letter include